ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 #### `.Append()`
-Appends another message to the subscription right after the current message is handled.
+Appends a message to the subscription right after the current message is handled.
-The overloads with the predicate is used to conditionally append a message.
+The overloads with the `predicate` parameter are used to conditionally append a message.

 ##### Overloads
 ```csharp